energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Input Data - Colombia.rst

    GWP100a-IPCC2013 metric: impact associated to extraction, transportation and combustion

 ..
 [9b]
    Direct emissions related to combustion :cite:`Quaschning2015`.
-These data are not used in the LP problem, but help us to check that the calibration of EnergyScope to the 2021 Colombian energy system of is correct.
+These data are not used in EnergyScope Colombia (since the capacity of technology CCS_industrial is set to zero), but they help us to check that the calibration of EnergyScope to the 2021 Colombian energy system of is correct.

 Electricity imports and exports
 -------------------------------